Should I Medicate My Child for Depression?

 Instead of increasing the anti-depressant dose I researched light therapy.
 I had been wanting to try it for a while and decided it would be worth a shot to find an alternative.
 I insisted she sit in front of the lamp for 20 minutes each day before school and surprisingly it worked!
 She was a little cranky that she had to get out of bed early but admitted it was helping her.
 It was just enough to "take the edge off".
 I used it too and felt happier and had more energy.

-It definitely helped us both through a very difficult time.
-The price is a decent price and it’s an excellent quality lamp.
+It’s excellent quality and very sturdy.
 I’m very happy with it and will pull it out again next year during the winter months.

 These are the features that sold me:

 - 10,000 LUX of balanced White Light for eye safety

 - Meets the strict therapeutic criteria of leading experts.
 Contemporary, attractive and multi-purpose lighting system.

 - Versatile - Bright Light Therapy lamp and a high quality task lamp that emits clear, non-glare light